nhs-digital-gp-it-futures/platform-helm/docs/local-k8s-setup.md

 docker-desktop   Ready    master   1m     v1.14.3
 ```

+NOTE: This is everything needed for the K8s Windows installation, [please browse back to the previous guide](run-local.md)

 ## WSL Installation

 From the root of the repository run the `wsl-setup.sh` script located in 'docs/scripts' as su